cmsc388M/spring20/project2/setup/README.md

 _NOTE: The Oculus Integration defines its own Player Controller script, which can conflict with the script you defined and thus cause errors.
 As such, you should rename your script in order to avoid these errors, both by renaming the file itself from the project window and by changing the class name from within the file contents itself._

 The Oculus Integration also includes many example scenes that showcase how to implement various VR features and setups using the Oculus Integration's components and prefabs.
 These example scenes constitute its "Sample Framework".
 Scenes that are part of the Sample Framework can be found in the following folder: `Assets` -> `Oculus` -> `SampleFramework` -> `Usage`.
 They may be a useful reference to you as you work on this project.
+The documentation that explains how each of the scenes work can be found at [this link](https://developer.oculus.com/documentation/unity/unity-sample-framework/).

 ### Basic Scene Setup